Christians United for Israel

-Christians United for Israel (CUFI) is an American evangelical organization that supports Israel.
+Christians United for Israel (CUFI; /ˈkuːfaɪ/) is an American evangelical organization that supports Israel.
 Its statement of purpose is "to provide a national association through which every pro-Israel church, parachurch organization, ministry or individual in America can speak and act with one voice in support of Israel in matters related to Biblical issues."
 As a Christian Zionist group with over 10 million members, it is the largest Zionist organization in the United States.
 It operates under the leadership of John Hagee as founder and chairman, along with Diana Hagee and Shari Dollinger as co-executive directors.

 History

-"Christians United for Israel" was originally established in 1975 by Dr. David A. Lewis.
+"Christians United for Israel" was originally established in 1975 by David A. Lewis.
 Hagee called upon Christian leaders in America to join him in launching his new initiative.
 Over 400 pastors and ministry leaders, from various denominations and churches voiced support and Christians United for Israel was created.
 Hagee would legally incorporate the revived organization on February 7, 2006.
 Since its reorganization, it has operated out of San Antonio, Texas, where Hagee has long operated his own ministry.

 The first college chapter of Christians United for Israel was established at California State University, Bakersfield.
 At the 2011 CUFI Washington Summit, it was reported that "CUFI on Campus" chapters had been formed or were in the process of formation on over 75 college campuses and CUFI was reported to have a presence on 225 campuses.
 As of November 2017, when CUFI Action Fund Chairwoman Sandra Hagee Parker testified before Congress during a hearing examining evidence of anti-Semitism on college campuses, CUFI on Campus reported 200 established chapters across the nation with an active presence on over 300 campuses.
 Parker testified that CUFI on Campus has trained over 3500 students since the campus program began in 2008.

 In March 2012, the number of members passed one million, a milestone that meant CUFI was the largest US-based pro-Israel organization.
 By January 2015, the membership passed two million.
 As of December 2018, CUFI's membership had grown to over 5.1 million people.

 In April 2018, the executive director position at CUFI changed hands for the first time since its founding.
 After founding Executive Director David Brog stepped down and took an alternate position as Director of Strategic Affairs for CUFI, the executive board chose two women to fill the position as Co-Executive Directors.